Paul Simpson | Elkhorn, WI

 Marion had pretty courageous people when it came to marching.
-When they arrested James Orange, which was one of the lieutenants of Dr. King, and put him in jail, we wanted to do something.
-We decided, let's do a night march.
+When they arrested James Orange—who was one of the lieutenants of Dr. King—and put him in jail, we wanted to do something.
+We decided, let’s do a night march.

 As I walked home from school, I saw more state trooper cars driving to town.
 I knew something was going to happen that night.”

 “Everything was building up that night to be intense.
 The sheriff down in Selma, James T. Clark, had a reputation for beating people and poking them with a cow prod.
 He was a mean guy, and that’s the way he displayed himself.
 He used to say, ‘It’s segregation now, and it’s segregation forever.’

 Not only was he tough in Selma, but if the opportunity came, he and his posse would go to another county, so he was there that night.
 I was one of the few people that recognized him.

 My brothers and sisters and my mother and all of us went up to church that night.
 I can’t recall which news station that was there, but I can remember a news camera.
 Finally, we’re getting ready to go out and do this march.
 I can remember some of the people outside saying, ‘Come on out, come on out, come on out!’